justenPalmer/commandChess/README.md

 ## Bishops

 In this chess variant, bishops may end up occupying the same color spaces.
 This is intended, as it may create a strategic "blitz" on a color of spaces on the board.
 However, this may create an optimal strategy that may prove too powerful.
-Playtesting and simulation may determine whether an additional rule to require distinct bishop color placement.
+Playtesting and simulation may determine whether an additional rule about distinct bishop color placement is required.